rivue/Gamified-Study-Tool/README.md

             - also, add a "back" button to library even if its literally a router.push call
         - ✅ ⭐️ Finish sections + units
             - ⭐️ Add ability to add sections to specific units (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)
-            - When a user adds a section, make sure its added for all users, like add it to section_user_state and stuff
-            - Make sure to account for duplicate section names, and make sure section names can have under scores, /&}}#@<, etc... and check for duplicate names for that unit or something
+            - Make sure to account for duplicate section names, and other error checking etc... and check for duplicate names for that unit or something
             - go back to come_back_to
             - why is this empty? --> rag_context:
             - enable db.rollback for section generation